toothpaste-main/deadflat/README.md

   VPK folders are "the map's meshes" versus hero/item/UI art without seeing your decompile — that part of Step 1 is on you, using Source 2 Viewer's browser.
-- **Shared textures get one shared color**, by design — if two different building facades used the same tiling brick texture, they'll end up the exact same shade of brown, not two different browns.
-That's the "average per material" approach; the alternative (a hand-authored category palette where every building is forced to one fixed hardcoded brown regardless of its original texture) was the other option we discussed and didn't go with — let me know if you'd rather have that instead, it's a different script.
+- **Shared textures get one shared grey**, by design — if two different building facades used the same tiling brick texture, they'll end up the exact same shade of grey, not two different shades.
+That's the "average per material" approach; the alternative (a hand-authored category palette where every building is forced to one fixed hardcoded shade regardless of its original texture) was the other option we discussed and didn't go with — let me know if you'd rather have that instead, it's a different script.